promiseofbeans 9 months ago

 Actually I came here to ask if Gokapi works with that Thunderbird feature.

-Stem0037 7 hours ago
+Stem0037 9 months ago

 Consider implementing a 'guest upload' feature with stricter expiration policies and file size limits.
 This could maintain security while allowing for more flexible use cases, especially in client-facing scenarios where bidirectional file sharing is necessary.

-voiper1 9 hours ago
+voiper1 9 months ago

 Any recommendations for s3/b2 - anyone can upload (or with password) and only the admin can download?